-Of the 29% girls and 25% boys who reportedly faced violence, maltreatment or negative practices, a higher proportion of girls (68%) than boys (52%) reported the negative practices mostly to community leaders, NGO officials, family or friends on some or all occasions when they experienced violence, maltreatment or negative practices.
+Of the 29% girls and 25% boys who reportedly faced violence, maltreatment or negative practices, a higher proportion friends on some or all occasions when they experienced violence, maltreatment or negative practices.
 On the other hand, 25% of boys and 20% of girls never reported such negative practices mostly because they perceived no assistance could be provided.
 In addition, 10% of these girls perceived receiving assistance to be unsafe.

-Channels used by children from the individual interviews for reporting violence, maltreatment or negative practices in the 12 months prior to data collection:
+Channels used by children from the individual interviews for reporting violence, maltreatment or negative practices in the 12 months prior to data collection:2

 Boys Girls

 Community leaders 54% 51%

 NGO officials 43% 44%

 Family or friends 43% 39%

 UN officials 32% 37%

 Religious leaders 29% 37%

 Government officials 36% 24%

-Teachers 0% 2% I
+Teachers 0% 2%